-Food waste is so often presented in moral terms.
+Food waste is presented in moral terms.
 It’s bad, even a sin, to waste food.
 This is a terrible way to frame the issue.
-Waste versus non-waste is not bad versus good.
-It’s a decision about what good is most important to us.

 Not so long ago in a matter of a couple of weeks, I threw out a jar of jam, 2 pounds tortillas, a chocolate cake, the remains of Chinese takeout, trimmings from a roast, 2 racks of lamb, half a bottle of cooking oil, half a bag of sugar, and half-consumed tins of cocoa, coffee and tea, as well as pounds of fruit peelings.
 Why?